EMVrace/EMVrace.github.io/README.md

 EMV, named after its founders **E**uropay, **M**astercard, and **V**isa, is the international protocol standard for in-store smartcard payment.
 In December 2019, EMV was reported to run in over 9 billion credit and debit cards worldwide.
 Despite the standard's advertised security, various issues have been previously uncovered, deriving from logical flaws that are hard to spot in EMV's lengthy and complex specification, running over 2,000 pages.

 We have specified a comprehensive model [[1](https://github.com/EMVrace/EMVerify), extended in [2](https://github.com/EMVrace/EMVerify-PAN-routing)] of the EMV protocol, using the state-of-the-art model checker [Tamarin](https://tamarin-prover.github.io/).
-Using our models, we identified several authentication flaws, some of which lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.
+Using our models, we identified several authentication flaws that lead to two critical attacks: one affecting Visa cards and another affecting Mastercard cards.

 [**The attack on Visa**](#attack-on-visa) allows criminals to complete a purchase over the PIN-less limit with a victim's Visa contactless card without knowing the card's PIN.
 In other words, *the PIN in your Visa card is useless* as it won't protect your card from being used for fraudulent, high-value purchases.
-Our findings have been covered by [ETHZ](https://ethz.ch/en/news-and-events/eth-news/news/2020/09/outsmarting-the-pin-code.html), [The Hacker News](https://thehackernews.com/2020/09/emv-payment-card-pin-hacking.html), [ZDNet](https://www.zdnet.com/article/academics-bypass-pins-for-visa-contactless-payments/), [SRF](https://www.srf.ch/news/schweiz/eth-forscher-warnen-sicherheitsluecke-bei-visa-kreditkarten-entdeckt), [ACM TechNews](https://technews.acm.org/archives.cfm?fo=2020-09-sep/sep-04-2020.html), [heise](https://www.heise.de/security/meldung/Zahlen-ohne-PIN-Forscher-knacken-Visas-NFC-Bezahlfunktion-4881555.html), and more.
+Our findings have been covered by [ETH Zurich](https://ethz.ch/en/news-and-events/eth-news/news/2020/09/outsmarting-the-pin-code.html), [The Hacker News](https://thehackernews.com/2020/09/emv-payment-card-pin-hacking.html), [ZDNet](https://www.zdnet.com/article/academics-bypass-pins-for-visa-contactless-payments/), [Schweizer Radio und Fernsehen (SRF)](https://www.srf.ch/news/schweiz/eth-forscher-warnen-sicherheitsluecke-bei-visa-kreditkarten-entdeckt), [ACM TechNews](https://technews.acm.org/archives.cfm?fo=2020-09-sep/sep-04-2020.html), [heise](https://www.heise.de/security/meldung/Zahlen-ohne-PIN-Forscher-knacken-Visas-NFC-Bezahlfunktion-4881555.html), and more.

 [**The attack on Mastercard**](#attack-on-mastercard) allows criminals to trick the terminal into transacting with a victim's  Mastercard contactless card while believing it to be a Visa card.
 This is not just a mere *card brand mixup* but it has critical consequences.
 For example, criminals can use it in combination with the previous attack on Visa to also bypass the PIN for Mastercard cards.
 As a result of our successful disclosure process, Mastercard has since implemented and rolled out defense mechanisms at their network level, which we experimentally confirmed as effective against our attack.